matdombrock/pico-lua/README.md

 ## Scripting

-Edit the script at `./script.lua`.
+Edit the script at `./lua_src-usr/script.lua`.

 This will be automatically build and included into the compiled C code. (see `convert_lua.sh`)

-Right now this simple API has 2 methods:
-`pico.led(enabled)` - Enable or disable the led `pico.sleep_ms` - Sleep for a number of milliseconds
+See the existing script for examples of Lua API usage.